 5 Family Bike Rides in South West London & Surrey

-Start off a family bike ride at Richmond’s White Cross Pub on the Old Deer Park side and follow the towpath along the Thames.
-You’ll pass a scenic glimpse into old Isleworth on the other side of the river, with the famous London Apprentice pub and the historic 14th century church at Isleworth, a spot where the Royal Barge which took Queen Katherine Howard on her fateful journey to the Tower of London rested overnight. take a break with a nose into Kew Gardens which you will pass on your left.
-Cross at Kew Bridge and discover some of the city’s best riverside pubs – The City Barge a particular favourite among pedalling punters.
+Start off a family bike ride at Richmond’s White Cross Pub and follow the towpath along the Thames.
+You’ll pass a scenic glimpse into Old Isleworth on the other side of the river, with the famous London Apprentice pub – the current building dates back to the 18th century, and was once the haunt of highwaymen.
+Take a break and book in advance for Kew Gardens, which you will pass on your left.
+Cross at Kew Bridge and discover some of the city’s best riverside pubs – The City Barge is a particular favourite among pedalling punters.

 The historic Wandle Trail is a 14-mile route that follows the River Wandle from Croydon to Wandsworth where it joins the Thames.
-There is plenty of fascinating industrial heritage and parks to take in along the way, and if you don’t think you’re family are up for a 20km-route, you can always pick a shorter stretch of the trail.
-The trail passes through the likes of Morden Hall Park, Collier’s Wood and King George’s Park in Southfields, excellent spots for a break from the pedalling and time for a picnic.
+There is plenty of fascinating industrial heritage and parks to take in along the way, and if you don’t think your family are up for a 20km-route, you can always pick a shorter stretch.
+The trail passes through the likes of Morden Hall Park, Merton Abbey Mills and King George’s Park in Southfields, excellent spots for a break from the pedalling and time for a picnic.

 Head over Kingston Bridge, join the towpath and ride along the Thames towards Hampton Court.
 It’s a short, easy route and you can book for the palace to explore Henry VIII’s lavish building and Magic Garden playground.
 Head back through beautiful Bushy Park, where you can stop for great coffee and giant milkshakes in the Kings Field at Pistachios Cafe.